olsona/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 11: May 18, 2020

+**Today's Progress**: Learned about nested resources and understood more about the example controllers I've seen.

+**Thoughts**: Definitely need to think more about the Wishlist vs User relationship.
+Do I want to have multiple Wishlists per User?
+Do I want to screw around with visibility and which Users can see which Wishlists?
+Or just one Wishlist per User, and in that case, why have a Wishlist model at all?
+Need to think more.

 ### Day 10: May 13, 2020

 **Today's Progress**: Today was very busy, so I didn't get much coding done.
 I did get started on being able to view friends' wishlists, and returning different details on wishlists depending on who's viewing.